-You are legally guaranteed a paid minimum entitlement of 20 days of vacation if you work five days a week on a full-time job, and 24 if you work 6 days a week.
-If you are disabled you get 5 days more.
+You are legally guaranteed a paid minimum entitlement of 20 days of vacation if you work five days a week on a full-time job and 24 if you work 6 days a week.
+If you are disabled, you get 5 days more.
 If you are underage, you also get more (between 25 – 30 days, depending on your age).

-In practice, almost everybody often gets even more vacation days (between 25 – 30 days), and on average Germans have 29 days.
+In practice, almost everybody often gets even more vacation days (between 25 – 30 days), and on average, Germans have 29 days.
 These days, of course, are paid by the employer.

 Total: 38 days of (vacation plus national holidays)

-Entertainment/Things to See and Do
+Entertainment/Things to see and do

 However, the country has almost no history or historical buildings and places, if architecture, traditions and heritage somethings you are interested in Germany will be a better choice.

-Airports in Germany and The USA
+Airports in Germany and the USA

 Germany has many airports (539), many of them international, and some only domestic or charter ones.
-The country connected well itself with trains and flights between big cities.
+The country connected itself well with trains and flights between big cities.

 So you can travel domestically and internationally for less than 50 EUR.
-In fact, popular flight to Mallorca offered for as much as 30 EUR both ways.
+In fact, popular flights to Mallorca are offered for as much as 30 EUR both ways.